wldos/wldos/term.md

    other means, it will be deemed that you fully accept the terms of service.
 If you fail to comply with the terms of service, your license will be terminated, your license right will be withdrawn, and you shall bear the corresponding legal responsibility.
+6. The trademarks and logos used in this software are officially owned by WLDOS software and cannot be directly used in commercial applications unless authorized by WLDOS.